-Principal objective: to achieve both income and capital appreciation and to avoid excessive risk emphasising the growth potential of stocks; relative stability of income from bonds; and mid-way between bond and growth fund.
+Principal objective to achieve both income and capital appreciation and to avoid excessive risk Special features: investing in a combination of stocks and bonds; emphasising the growth potential of stocks; relative stability of income from bonds; and mid-way between bond and growth fund.
+Advantages: balanced risk and return; and diversification.
+Disadvantages: medium return; and may not fully capitalise on a bull market.